rudyspano/MAUI-Adaptive-Properties/README.md

 Example:

-The following XAML defines a part of UI with a Phone First Approach and overrides properties for Tablet (or foldable phones onpened) (m:T)
+The following XAML defines a part of UI with a Phone First Approach and overrides properties for Tablet (or foldable phone in the opened state) (m:T)
 ```
 <Grid HeightRequest="200"
       BackgroundColor="LightBlue">